 Let’s check out what the Max 2 has to offer, especially at a time when it is competing not only with models from other brands but also against new radar detectors from Escort itself.

 The Passport Max 2 is no different than the original when it comes to size.
 It still feels large and bulky, with dimensions pegged at 1.3” x 3.2” x 5.3”.
 It also bears quite a weight of 9.6 ounces.
 These, however, are not indicative of the ease of use and installation of the radar detector.

 Passport Max 2 is pretty sleek with its black case and silver accents, but the location of the buttons and the indicators on the display take the most of our attention because of its intuitive design.
 The detectors are positioned in front while the display is at the rear, which is the side that is facing the driver.

 The latter is in OLED, which, despite not being the most readable in bright environments, provides information on signals and bands that the radar detector picks up, your indicated speed limit and GPS status.
 The buttons, which you can use to adjust the volume of alerts, change the detection mode as well as mark locations sit on top of the radar detector.
 The plug for the 12V power cord is on the side.

 The radar detector should sit on a suction cup by the windshield, and this is of course provided in the package.
 It is, however, limited in movement as it can only shift vertically.

 At the time of its release, the Passport Max 2 was at the top of Escort’s radar detection capabilities.
-All the major frequencies in use by police radar equipment can be identified by the radar detector, and that includes the X, K and Ka band.
-Other windshield radar detectors from the brand are able to do it better though, in particular the Max 360 and the Max 360C, and it doesn’t hurt that the two employ the help of directional arrows.
+All the major frequencies in use by police radar equipment can be identified by the radar detector, and that includes the X, K, and Ka-band.
+Other windshield radar detectors from the brand can do it better though, in particular, the Max 360 and the Max 360C, and it doesn’t hurt that the two employ the help of directional arrows.